harisont/concept-alignment/paper/slides/presentation.md

 ## POS equivalence
 ![](figures/boat_dep_pos.png)

-- more reliable __ignoring function words__
+- more reliable __ignoring function words__ \pause
-- in this case, basically same results as when matching labels
+- in this case, basically same results as when matching labels \pause
-- can increase recall when labels do not coincide
+- can increase recall when labels do not coincide \pause
 - can increase precision if used __in conjuncion with labels__

 ## Known translation divergence
-__Divergence__: systematic cross-linguistic distinction.
+__*Divergence*__: systematic cross-linguistic distinction. \pause

 - categorial
   - $\langle$_Gioara listens **distractedly**_, _Gioara lyssnar **distraherad**_$\rangle$